SagTheo/PP-Travels/README.md

 This project is a presentation website that deals with my travel experiences

+-> This project will be pretty much HTML and CSS only.
+   Goal is to focus on the layout and design of the website to hone my HTML and CSS skills.

 To do:

 -create the index page that directs to each page